 21. Use Promises

-Promises are a concurrency primitive and a part of most contemporary programming languages to make life of developers easier.
+Promises are a concurrency primitive and a part of most contemporary programming languages to make the life of developers easier.

 22. Use Docker